2.10. Lambda

 ...

-Lambdas can be invoked via invoke
+Lambdas can be invoked via invoke or call-like syntax:

-def inv13 ( x : lambda < (arg1:int):int > )
+def inv13 ( x : lambda < (arg1:int):int > ) {

 return invoke(x,13)

-Lambdas are typically declared via pipe syntax:
+Lambdas are typically declared via move syntax:

 var CNT = 0

-let counter <- @ <| (extra:int) : int
+let counter <- @ (extra:int) : int {

 return CNT++ + extra